-1. Bad For Your Heart:
+1. Bad For Your Heart

 According to a study published in JAMA, men who skip breakfast have about 27% more chances of sustaining a heart attack when compared to those who eat breakfast.
 Dr. Leah Cahill, who led the research, tells that the rate of risk is not so worrisome.
 But she also supports the fact that indulging in a healthy breakfast could actually curb the risk of heart attacks.
+(1)

-2. Higher Risk Of Type-2 Diabetes:
+2. Higher Risk Of Type-2 Diabetes

 Harvard University School of Public Health conducted a study that aimed to find a correlation between eating habits and health.
 46,289 women participated in the research conducted for about six years.
 The results of the study were amazing.
 According to the outcome, women who had the habit of avoiding breakfast were at a higher risk of developing Type-2 diabetes, than women who had their daily breakfast.

-Even worse, working women who skipped their morning meals had 54% more chances of developing Type 2 diabetes.
+Even worse, working women who skipped their morning meals had 54% more chances of developing Type 2 diabetes

-3. Skipping Breakfast Might Cause Weight Gain:
+3. Skipping Breakfast Might Cause Weight Gain

 If you are on a weight loss regimen and have the habit of skipping breakfast, give it a second thought now.
 According to the studies conducted on the negative impacts of not eating breakfast, people who miss the morning meal had higher chances of gaining weight, quite contrary to your slimming goal.
-Are your confused?
+Are you confused?
 Just read on.

-4. Negative Impact On Mood And Energy Levels:
+4. Negative Impact On Mood And Energy Levels

 According to a study that appeared in a journal called Physiological Behavior in 1999, avoiding breakfast can have negative impacts on energy and mood.
-The British research team did a study on 144 healthy people who underwent an overnight fasting.
+The British research team did a study on 144 healthy people who underwent overnight fasting.
 The group was divided into three.
 One group was given a healthy, moderate breakfast, second group only coffee, and the third group was not given breakfast.
 The groups were then monitored for a couple of hours.
 According to the study, the group who were not given breakfast showcased the poorest memory skills and highest fatigue levels.
 There was no significant difference between the other two groups.

 The baseline: Avoiding breakfast could swish down your energy levels and negatively impact your memory.

-5. Risk Of Cancer:
+5. Risk Of Cancer

 Skipping breakfast can make you overindulge in food during the day time.
-This in turn paves the way for increased prevalence of obesity.
-According to research that was conducted by Cancer Research UK, it was found out that a person who is overweight or obese has an increased risk of developing cancer.
+This in turn paves the way for the increased prevalence of obesity.
+According to research that was conducted by Cancer Research UK, it was found out that a person who is overweight or obese has an increased risk of developing cancer

-6. Affects Cognitive Functioning:
+6. Affects Cognitive Functioning

-7. Could Cause Migraines:
+7. Could Cause Migraines

 Hypoglycemia is the medical term used to indicate low levels of blood sugar.
-Skipping meals trigger a massive dip in sugar levels, in turn, triggering the release of hormones that could compensate for the low glucose levels.
-This, on the other hand, increases the blood pressure levels, triggering migraines and headaches.
+Skipping meals trigger a massive dip in sugar levels, in turn, triggering the release of hormones that could compensate for the low glucose levels. on the other hand, increases blood pressure levels, triggering migraines and headaches.

 The incidence is higher when you skip breakfast, as it is the first meal of the day you are consuming after nearly 12 hours of fasting.
 So, if you want to keep those headaches away, do ensure that you eat your breakfast.

-8. Triggers Hair Loss:
+8. Triggers Hair Loss

-9. Could Affect Your Metabolism:
+9. Could Affect Your Metabolism

 Will your car ever start if there is no fuel?
 No, right?
 Similarly, you need breakfast to give your metabolism a jump start.
 It is the first meal of the day you are feeding your body with, after its rest for about 12 hours.
 According to various studies conducted on the importance of breakfast, people who eat this meal have a higher level of resting metabolism.

-10. Worsens Hangover:
+10. Worsens Hangover

 It is perfectly fine if you overdid on your alcohol consumption the previous night.
 You can use a nourishing breakfast to ward off your hangover.
 A healthy breakfast rich in iron, folate, and other minerals and vitamins will help your body to compensate for the lost nutrients.
-It will also kick up your energy levels . .
+It will also kick up your energy levels .

 Just remember this – skipping breakfast could worsen the hangover by bringing down the sugar levels , inviting headaches and nausea.
 So, just have a healthy breakfast to overcome your hangover.

-- 10 Harmful Effects Of Skipping Breakfast - March 27, 2015
+Infographic: Most Harmful Effects Of Skipping Breakfast